-4.24.
-Any obligation or requirement imposed on a supplier by the Orders is a relevant requirement under section 32 - 32M of the Electricity Act 1989 (the Act).
+- 4.24.
+The Supplier Performance Report (SPR), which was published for the first time in 2017, aims to increase transparency of the delivery and administration of government schemes to ensure they promote consumer interests.
+It logs all incidents of non-compliance, including minor or administrative issues.
+Scheme non-compliance might include not meeting a deadline in relevant legislation, or submitting inaccurate data to us. - 4.25.
+We will use the scores to work with suppliers to help them to improve their performance.
+Similarly, where appropriate, we will work with suppliers to improve our guidance to them. - 4.26.
+Any obligation or requirement imposed on a supplier by the Orders is a relevant requirement under section 32 32M of the Electricity Act 1989 (the Act).
 If a licensee breaches this, it may receive an enforcement order or a financial penalty from the Authority.
-Breaching a requirement of an NI electricity supply licence can attract enforcement action by UREGNI, including imposing an enforcement order or a financial penalty.
+Breaching a requirement of an NI electricity supply licence can attract enforcement action by NIAUR, including imposing an enforcement order or a financial penalty. - 4.27.
+Generally, the Authority has the discretion to impose a financial penalty where it is satisfied that a licensee has contravened or is contravening any condition of its licence.

-&lt;sup>25 Article 68 of the ROO 2015, article 44 of the ROS 2009 Order (as amended) and Article 41 of the NIRO 2009 Order (as amended).
+&lt;sup>24 Article 68 of the ROO 2015, article 44 of the ROS 2009 Order (as amended) and Article 41 of the NIRO 2009 Order (as amended).